wisdom-parts/wisdom-swift/README.md

 of its root imp's face.
 This face is also considered to be the clan's face.
 A clan's face can be as simple as `Int32`, in which case the clan is as simple as the number `42`.
 A face is described at runtime by a `MetaFace`.

+## Wise Programming in Swift

+Any Swift data type can be made into a face by implementing the MetaFace protocol on it.

+The MetaFace protocol has the following responsibilities:
+* Provide a registry of named imps of the face.
+* Given a suitable `HMap` (see the `joy-data-swift` repo), construct a clan that implements the face.

+# Material Not Yet Edited from `wisdom-crystal`

 A clan is constructed from a "charter", which is JSON.
 This can be a JSON object, array, or value.
 The module that